maroontress/StyleChecker/README.md

 ### Ordering

 - [PostIncrement](doc/rules/PostIncrement.md) &mdash;
-  Avoid post increment/decrement operators (e.g. `i++`) if they can be replaced with pre increment/decrement ones.
+  Avoid post-increment/decrement operators (e.g. `i++`) if they can be replaced with pre-increment/decrement ones.

 ### Refactoring